andrecrjr/bananominer-watch/readme.md

 Turn on the Developer Mode in the top left corner of the Extensions page in Chrome.

 ## Step 3 Unzip the downloaded release package
 Unzip to a folder on your HDD.
-This folder will be the main folder you selct in step 4.
+This folder will be the main folder you select in step 4.

 ## Step 4 Load the extension into Chrome
 You can now select the extension.
 That's pretty easy, you go to **load unpackaged**,  select the folder you unzipped to and that´s it!

 ## After install - How to use it
-You will now see a Banano Logo In the upper right corner of Chrome, next to the address bar.
+You will now see a Banano Logo in the upper right corner of Chrome, next to the address bar.
 Click on it and you will see the extension window pop up.
 Now it's easy, you enter your 7-character User ID from bananominer and click "Find me!".
 You will now see all the stats about your contributions and your earnings.